fleetdm/fleet/handbook/product.md

 The support process is accomplished via an on-call rotation and the weekly on-call retro meeting.

-The individual on-call is responsible for responding to Slack comments, Slack threads, and GitHub issues raised by customers and the community.
+The on-call engineer is responsible for responding to Slack comments, Slack threads, and GitHub issues raised by customers and the community.

-The daily standup meeting at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call:
+The weekly on-call retro at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call:

 1. What went well?